MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-106.md

 See also:
 * [Navigate DevTools with assistive technology](../../../accessibility/navigation.md)
-* [Focus Mode: Improved location controls for DevTools, Activity Bar, and Quick View](../../../whats-new/2022/09/devtools-105.md#focus-mode-improved-location-controls-for-devtools-activity-bar-and-quick-view) in _What's new in DevTools (Microsoft Edge 105)_.
+* [Focus Mode: Improved location controls for DevTools, Activity Bar, and Quick View](../../../whats-new/2022/09/devtools-105.md#focus-mode-improved-location-controls-for-devtools-activity-bar-and-quick-view) in _What's New in DevTools (Microsoft Edge 105)_.

 #### Computed styles are easier to see in high contrast mode